-- 1. Fencing consistent with the appearance of the residential buildings must screen the collection area.
-The fencing must be made of PVC or treated lumber and constructed for permanent use. - 2.
-The pad for the refuse collection area, including the approach area, must be concrete (not asphalt). - 3.
+1. Fencing consistent with the appearance of the residential buildings must screen the collection area.

+The fencing must be made of PVC or treated lumber and constructed for permanent use.

+- 2. The pad for the refuse collection area, including the approach area, must be concrete (not asphalt). - 3.
 The refuse collection areas may not be at the entrances or exits of the project. - 4.
 Signs must be at all refuse collection areas to prohibit parking in front of collection facilities. - 5.
-A concrete parking bumper, pipe bollards or 8 inch x 8 inch treated timber must be installed behind dumpsters. - 6.
-All projects must include a pad for tenant recycling receptacles as part of the collection area and participate in a recycling program.
+Pipe bollards or 8 inch x 8 inch treated timber must be installed behind dumpsters. - 6.
+All projects must include a separate pad for tenant recycling receptacles and participate in a recycling program.